Wisconsin & Michigan Railway: 1911 - 1938

-Marsch Buys Entire Railway - 1917
+Marsch buys the railway - 1917

 On June 13, 1916, the railway line extended from Peshtigo Harbor, Wisconsin, to Iron Mountain, Michigan, with branch lines extending from Everett, Aragon Junction, and Bergam, Michigan.
 A total of 114 miles of mainline and 17 miles of yard and sidings.

-Ferry Automobile Traffic Increases - 1919
+Ferry automobile traffic increases - 1919

 Congressman Frank D. Scott helped the railroad obtained more favorable freight rates.
 Businessmen from Chicago and Minneapolis were persuaded by Menominee and Marinette shippers to route their freight via the W&M which increased between the Ann Arbor ferry slip at Menominee and the rest of their railway and onward to the Soo Line as well.
 Automobiles transported from lower Michigan factories to Minneapolis and the Northwest was a big boost to the railroad.
 Some traffic from Ohio and Michigan agricultural implements and machinery grew this volume following the Ann Arbor - W&M - Soo Line route.
 A heavy traffic in automobiles, covered with tarps were shipped on flat cars or in boxcars.
 A record load was hauled On June 7, 1920 - 90 new Dort automobiles on 31 flat cars to the Soo Line.
 Lumber for Ford Motor company was also hauled to be forwarded by the Ann Arbor Railroad ferrys.

 The railroad opened business offices in Pittsburgh, Dayton, Detroit, Minneapolis and Seattle.
 They began using the motto "Short Route To and From The Northwest" in advertising.

-More New Locomotives Arrive - 1920
+New locomotives arrive - 1920

 The Commercial Atlas of America; Rand McNally Black and White Mileage Map, Michigan 1924 edition has an excellent depiction of the railroad's mainline.

-Depression Doomed Railway - 1929
+Depression era - 1929

 The Wisconsin & Michigan Railway was unable to find a buyer for the line, applied for abandonment on April 10, 1937.

 On January 20, 1938, the ICC authorized the Wisconsin & Michigan Railway abandonment.
 The branch line to Walsh, Wi was removed in 1938.
 The Chicago & North Western Railroad bought the Menominee W & M Railroad property in early 1939.